Skip to main content

-There are still places in the world today where men and women are forced to work for months each year to pay their lords for the privilege of living on their own property.
+months each year to pay their lords for the privilege of living on their

 Some of these places even forcibly suppress the supply of housing in order to run up their prices so the lords can charge their serfs even more while boasting relatively agreeable demands on a wholly-irrelevant percentage basis.
 Oddly enough, this practice is ubiquitous in the United States, in the form of property taxes, whereby each man is liable for some quantity of loot — in the form of dollars — to keep the administration from harassing him, seizing his land and putting him in a cage.